 1 chopped, hot chile or 1 tsp dried flakes

-Wrapping and topping:
+Wrapping and toppings:

-1/2 cup chopped scallions/green onion
+1/2 cup slivered scallions/green onion

 When you are ready to eat: